If you live together

 If your name is on the tenancy agreement or you have been granted occupancy rights, you ex-partner will need a court order if they want you to leave.

 If your ex-partner tries to force you out, this is an illegal eviction and you can report this to the police.
-You might also be able to get an interdict or non-harassment order to prevent them acting this way.
+You might be able to get an interdict or non-harassment order to ban them from acting this way.

 If your name isn't on the tenancy agreement and you don't have occupancy rights, your ex-partner will be able to evict you without a court order as long as they give you reasonable notice.